CM All Members of All Local Groups - Powershell

 "Back in the Day", --> Here <-- a vbscript was created to allow for ConfigMgr (version 2012 at the time was the version I was using) to be able to custom inventory the members of Local Groups.
 This was mostly in response to manager-type requests to know "what individuals or groups are inside the local Administrators group".
 That has been working fine for years... but times change, and it may be more palatable to use Powershell.
 Powershell is more widely used and understood instead of vbscript.
 Additionally, if your company requires it, you can sign powershell scripts so you know they are tested and trusted internally.

---> Attached <-- is a zip file containing 2 ps1 scripts (renamed from .ps1; in case your anti-malware flags and blocks script files), a mof file to be imported, and a basic sql query to get you started.
+--> 2021 Version<-- is the version from 2021, which is a zip file containing 2 ps1 scripts (renamed from .ps1; in case your anti-malware flags and blocks script files), a mof file to be imported, and a basic sql query to get you started.
+Just keeping it here for historical purposes.

 How to use the attached...
 If you are familiar with CM Configuration Items, and the concept of "script + mof edit", the below is over-explained.
 If you are already familiar with the concepts, just download the attachments and set it up in your lab for testing; and once you are comfortable, deploy it as you like.